 Guzman was honored by the National Hispanic Media Coalition for excellence in broadcast journalism.
 From a young age, Guzman has dedicated her time volunteering in the community.
 She feels her life is meant to serve the people.

 A native of Texas, Guzman is fluent in Spanish.
 She graduated with a B.A. in bilingual journalism and communications from the University of St. Thomas in Houston.
-She lives in the Los Angeles area with her husband and daughter.
+She lives in the Los Angeles area with her husband and two daughters.